-Variable data printing is a form of digital printing in which the text and imagery can be altered from one item to the next.
-What this means is that you can personalise your material for different groups within your database.
-For example, a simple mailmerge for printing a different name and address on a run of envelopes or postcards, or variable information printing for announcing separate promotions for different demographics.
+Variable data printing (VDP) is a form of digital printing in which the text and imagery can be altered from one item to the next.
+VDP enables you to create personalised marketing materials for different groups within your database, such as a simple mailmerge for printing a different name and address on a run of envelopes or postcards, or variable text and images offering different promotions for different demographics.

-When running a direct mail marketing campaign, variable data printing can allow you to increase your returns by tailoring your campaign for separate audiences.
-With messaging and imagery designed to appeal to the interests of more individualised sets of people, a good campaign can engage customers in a way that feels personal to them.
+When running a direct mail marketing campaign, variable data printing can allow you to increase your response rate and ROI by creating personalised printing materials for separate audiences.
+With messaging and imagery designed to appeal to the interests of individuals, a variable data print campaign can engage customers in a way that feels much more personal.

-There is nothing better, in a marketing campaign, than making the customer feel understood and unique.
-A variable printing campaign does exactly that, so customers know that you care and will be more receptive to working with you than with a company that sends the same messaging out to everyone.
+There’s nothing more effective in a direct mail campaign than making the customer feel special, and a variable printing campaign does exactly that.
+The personalised nature of VDP materials demonstrates to your customers that you care about their needs and wants.
+In return, they’re likely to be more receptive to the idea of working with you than with a company that sends the same generic marketing materials out to everyone.

 What are the benefits of variable data printing?

-The main thing that makes variable data printing such a great method is the personalisation that it allows.
-Today’s customer is more demanding than ever before, and it is easy to lose them to competition if you don’t meet their standards of customer care and experience.
-That is why the personal touch that variable data printing allows is so valuable.
+Variable data printing is such an effective direct marketing method due to the level of personalisation that it allows.
+Today’s customer is more demanding than ever before, and it’s easy to lose them to your competitors if you don’t meet the standards of customer service that they expect.
+That’s why the personal touch that variable data printing can provide is so valuable.

-Without too much effort, many different versions can be run quickly and to high quality.
-Whether it’s product labels, envelopes, brochures, flyers or something else entirely, variable data printing is a flexible, effective choice for reaching audiences on a personal level.
+Without VDP, many different versions of printed materials can be created quickly and to a very high standard.
+Whether it’s product labels, envelopes, business cards, brochures, flyers or something else entirely, variable data printing is a flexible, effective choice for creating personalised marketing materials and reaching audiences on an emotional level.

-What printing type allows for variable data prints within a print job?
+What printing methods allow for variable data printing?

-Secondly, though a little slower than other methods, there’s combining static and variable elements into print files.
-You do this before the printing stage using your computer design software, and every image is merged into each page.
+The second option is to combine static and variable elements into printed material.
+You do this before the printing stage using computer design software such as Adobe Illustrator or InDesign, and every image is merged into each page.

 Finally, the fastest and most customisable variable data printing method uses specialised variable data printing software to combine the static and variable elements into a print file.
 This way, the raster image processor only needs to process static elements once, paying attention to the variable elements and producing high quality prints quickly.